Adyen/adyen-ios/Adyen.docc/Localization.md

 # Localization

-By default, the SDK attempts to use a device's locale for translation and monetary values formating.
+By default, the SDK attempts to use a device's locale for translation of text and formatting of monetary values.
 If the preferred device's locales are not supported, the SDK falls back to the **en-US** locale.
 Localization only picks up locales that are listed in the `CFBundleLocalizations` property of your app's `Info.plist` file.

-## Overriding monetary formatting
+## Overriding default formatting of monetary values

-To inforce monetary values formating use `locale` property on `LocalizationParameters`.
+To enforce your own formatting for monetary values, use the `locale` property on `LocalizationParameters`.

 ## Overriding a string